 Meanwhile the options from Vancouver’s backdoor are beguiling.
 Vancouver’s Coast and Mountains region includes drives north along the Sunshine Coast; the glorious Sea-to-Sky Highway to Whistler, BC’s world-famous ski resort and mountain playground.
 Then moving off-shore there’s the choice between island-hopping the pretty Gulf Islands, which separate the mainland from fertile Vancouver Island, where thick ferns line idyllic beaches.
 Here the island capital Victoria provides a dash of history and a genteel (British) heritage.

-Just east of the Okanagan and the Shuswap lie the very different and the quintessentially Canadian evergreen mountains of the Kootenays.
-This region may governed by vast lakes and ferry services, but it also has its own spectacular array of peaks that pave the way to the Rockies further east.
+Just east of the Thompson Okanagan lie the very different, but quintessentially Canadian, evergreen mountains of the Kootenays.
+This region may governed by vast lakes and ferry services, but it also has its own spectacular array of peaks that pave the way to the BC’s portion of the Canadian Rockies further east.
 Many of the same activities – hiking, biking, fishing, canoeing – are possible here and every bit as good – even arguably better as crowds are entirely absent.
 And it’s relative remoteness also has helped foster a sizeable population of artists and other alternative types that make its main city Nelson an attractive bohemian hub.

 Finally, to the north of all the above lies Northern British Columbia, an immense and under-visited area that’s of interest to travelers with more time to spare, particularly those heading up to the Yukon and Alaska.